aditp928/week-4-game/README.md

 # week-4-game
 A fun and interactive game for web browsers.
 Dynamically updating through the use of the JQuery library.

+This app practices the use of the jquery library and object oriented programming.

 Here's how the app works:

 * When the game starts, the player will choose a character by clicking on the fighter's picture.
 The player will fight as that character for the rest of the game.